Julianne McNamara: Career

-McNamara won the 1980 US all-around title and qualified for the 1980 Olympic team but did not compete due to the Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
+McNamara won the 1980 US all-around title and qualified for the 1980 Olympic team but did not compete due to the United States Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
 As consolation, she was one of 461 athletes to receive a Congressional Gold Medal many years later.
 A year later, at the World Championships that were coincidentally also held in Moscow, McNamara notched the top U.S. women's world all-around finish (seventh place) at that point in history.
 She also earned a bronze medal on bars, a seventh on floor and finished fifth on beam.
-She had entered the beam final in first place but went overtime in the final.

 At the 1982 World Cup, McNamara fell off the bars to place eighth all-around.
 In finals, however, she earned a bronze on vault and a seventh place on beam.
-At the 1983 world championships, she finished 16th all-around, sixth on vault, and seventh on uneven bars.

 In 1982, The Flower Council of Holland, headed by namesake Dutch Queen Juliana, christened the Julianne McNamara rose.
 At the time, the only other American woman to be so honored was the then U.S. First Lady Nancy Reagan.

 The climax of McNamara's athletic career was at the 1984 Olympic Games in Los Angeles.
 There, she tied Ma Yanhong from China for first on the uneven bars (both gymnasts scored 10.00), won the silver on floor, and placed fourth all-around.
 As of the 2020 Olympic Games in Tokyo, she is the only American to win gold in the uneven bars event.